 Steven Haines is Professor of Public International Law in the University of Greenwich.
-His research today is focused principally on Ocean Governance and the maintenance of the rule of law at sea, although he also continues to work in the fields of International Humanitarian Law and the law relating to international security.
-Prior to taking up his current post in Greenwich, he was for four years on the Management Board of the Geneva Centre for Security Policy and, before that, the founding Head of the Department of Politics and International Relations at Royal Holloway College, University of London, where he was also Professor of Strategy and the Law of Military Operations..
+His research today is focused principally on Ocean Governance and the maintenance of safe and secure seas (although he continues to work in the fields of International Humanitarian Law and the law relating to international security).